nikolailevshakov/scenario-examples-courses/Docker/publishing-ports/step2/text.md

-Initiate a container named `sample-app-2`:
+Firstly, initiate container named `app-2`:
+* mount `/root/app-2` directory on the host to the `/usr/share/nginx/html` directory within the container
 * utilize the `nginx:alpine` image
 * map `localhost:81` on the host with port `80` within the container

 Make a request to `localhost:81`.